Fast identification and stabilization of unknown linear systems: Conclusion

 \section{Conclusion}

-In the present work, we study the problem of identifying and stabilizing an arbitrary stabilizable linear system.
+In the present work, we study the problem of stabilizing an arbitrary unknown stabilizable linear system.
 In terms of Algorithm \ref{alg:1}, we provide a simple solution, which solves the task after a minimum number of time steps.
-Algorithm \ref{alg:1} is quite simple and can be extended in many ways.
-For example, the entries $u_k^{(i)}$ must not be set to one in Algorithm \ref{alg:1}, when they are excited, but can be chosen as arbitrary constants $c_i \neq 0$, or an initial gain $K_0$ could be chosen based on prior knowledge, such that Algorithm \ref{alg:1} identifies $(A+BK_0,B)$ instead of $(A,B)$.
-Also receding horizon control of unknown systems \cite{ebenbauer2021control} is a possible field of application for this algorithm.
-Our second main result is Lemma \ref{lem:greedyExplore}, which provides us with a simple condition to be satisfied to achieve the best possible exploration.
-Based on this lemma, we can e.g. pick the recursive least squares algorithm and perturb the input a little bit, when the condition in Lemma \ref{lem:greedyExplore} is not met to ensure, that exact identification is achieved.
-These considerations show that our results can be extented in various ways.
+Algorithm~\ref{alg:1} is quite simple and can be extended in many ways.
+For example, the inputs $u_k$ must not be set to unit vectors in Algorithm \ref{alg:1}, when they are excited, but can be chosen as arbitrary linearly independent vectors, or an initial gain $K_0$ could be chosen based on prior knowledge, such that Algorithm \ref{alg:1} identifies $(A+BK_0,B)$ instead of $(A,B)$.
+Further research directions could investigate the robustness of Algorithm \ref{alg:1} or its integration into receding horizon control of unknown systems \cite{ebenbauer2021control}, but these are beyond the scope of this paper.
+Finally, we provide in Theorem \ref{thm:4} a simple condition to achieve the best possible exploration with any algorithm.
+Based on this result, we can e.g. pick the recursive least squares algorithm and perturb the input a little bit, when the condition in Theorem \ref{thm:4} is not met, to ensure that the best possible partial identification is achieved.